smartdevicelink/sdl_requirements/detailed_docs/detailed_info_GetSystemCapability.md

 _Expected:_

 2. SDL checks appHMIType if requested SystemCapability is allowed for such app
-3. SDL checks if capabilities for requested moduleType is allowed by Policy for such app
+3. SDL checks if requested capabilities align with allowed by Policy moduleType for such app
 4. SDL checks if requested capabilities are valid
 5. SDL checks if the requested Interface capability is available on HMI
 6. SDL checks if the requested moduleType capability was provided by HMI